 Emergencies Related to Orthodontic Appliances

-Sometimes, appliances might be broken or bent during the time between your orthodontic visit.
-If there are any disturbances, such as loose bands, loose brackets, broken or poking wires, please call our office for an appointment during patient hours.
-For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk in basis.
-In the meantime, here are some helpful hints to remedy some of the problems you may encounter until our office can see you.
+Sometimes, appliances might be broken or bent during the time between your orthodontic visits.
+If there are any disturbances, such as loose bands, loose brackets, and broken or poking wires, please call our office for an appointment during patient hours.
+For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk-in basis.
+In the meantime, here are some helpful tips to remedy some of the problems you may encounter until we can see you in the office.

 - A loose band or bracket can generally be left in place until seen in our office.
 Call Marda Loop Braces, during patient hours, when you notice a loose band or bracket.
-We will schedule you to reattach the loose appliance, if indicated.
+Generally, it can be left in place until we see you next.
+We will schedule you to reattach the loose appliance if indicated.

 - A broken or poking archwire can often be bent in with a pencil eraser or cut with nail clippers.
 Call our office, during patient hours, if you do not feel the problem has been resolved properly.